 Attracting visitors to your website is a constant process, and plays a highly valuable role in driving leads and awareness to your business.
-On-page SEO is a necessary role in terms of boosting the visibility of your website, as it encompasses everything a visitor sees and interacts with.
+On-page SEO is a necessary process in terms of boosting the visibility of your website, as it encompasses everything a visitor sees and interacts with.

 What is on-page SEO?

-On-page (or on-site) SEO is an organic method of optimising each page of your website in order to improve its ranking on search engines.
+On-page (or on-site) SEO is an organic method of optimising each page of your website in order to improve its ranking in search engines.
 There are a number of key factors that influence on-page SEO including written content, images, and HTML tags.
 Chances are if you’re making manual changes to any part of your website that impacts its pages, it counts as on-page SEO.

 The importance of on-page SEO for local business

 There is no end to the importance of on-page SEO.
-If you want your website ranked ahead of competitors, it’s necessary to conduct on-page search engine optimisations, and to regularly update each element to keep up with changing search trends.
+If you want your website ranked ahead of competitors, it’s necessary to conduct on-page search engine optimisations, and to regularly update each element to keep up with changing trends.
 On-page SEO allows businesses to have more control over what is used to help their website get ranked in search engines.
 Each element of on-page SEO is editable, and can be updated if certain keywords or other on-page SEO factors aren’t working to improve visibility.
 On-page SEO is also a constant, it doesn’t have an end date unlike paid search, which means other search engine optimisation techniques can be built on top.

 On-page SEO factors